crespohector/welcome-to-mod-7/README.md

 ### Complete ONE FEATURE before moving on to the next.
 * Expected General Workflow:
     * DB Tables => Backend Routes => Frontend Components => Error Handling => Styling

+> This general workflow is what's to be expected and will help with understanding how the data flow works from the backend to the frontend.

 ### CSS Styling
 * Do not leave any default styling for HTML elements such as buttons, inputs, textareas, etc.